ComedicChimera/chai-lang.dev/static/markdown/guide/chapter13.md

         cs(); // 3
     }

 Here we see the one caveat to closures.
-Because they captures their state by reference, they all modify the same state.
-Effectively, all closures generated from the same state, all modify the same **shared** state.
+Because they capture their state by reference, they all modify the same, **shared** state.
 So, when `cs2` is created, it captures the same reference to `c` that `cs` had and in doing so, latched on to the modified version of `c` meaning `c` had an initial value of `2`.
-Moreover, when we called `cs` again after `cs2` we see that the same principle occurs.
-Because `cs2` modified not a copy of `c`, but the original version of `c` itself, `cs` receive and incremented that modified version.
+Moreover, when we called `cs` again after `cs2`, we see that the same principle occurs.
+Because `cs2` modified not a copy of `c`, but the original version of `c` itself, `cs` received and incremented that modified version.
 Thus, we observe the above behavior.